mha4065/fAllParams/README.md

 - `-dp` or `--driver_path` : Full path to the browser driver to use - `e.g. -hl/--headless chrome -dp/--driver_path /path/to/chromedriver`
 - `-nl` or `--no_logging` : Running the tool without saving logs, logs are saved by default
 - `-ru` or `--random_useragent` : Random User-Agent
+- `-js` or `--javascript` : Sending request and crawling the response of the entire site's JavaScript files
+- `-aa` or `--all_attributes` : Extracting all attributes of HTML tags. (not recommended)
 - `-h` or `--help` : Display help message